endymioncheung/CarND-Path-Planning-Project/README.md

 The car should be able to make one complete loop around the 6946m highway.
 Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
 Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 10 m/s^3.

 #### The map of the highway is in data/highway_map.txt
-Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.
+Each waypoint in the list contains `[x,y,s,dx,dy]` values. x and y are the waypoint's map coordinate position, the `s` value is the distance along the road to get to that waypoint in meters, the `dx` and `dy` values define the unit normal vector pointing outward of the highway loop.

-The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.
+The highway's waypoints loop around so the frenet s value, distance along the road, goes from `0` to `6945.554`.

 ## Basic Build Instructions